robinmacharg/CodingExercises/IG, February 2022/README_submission.md

 The app is broken in to the following main parts:

-- View Controllers: Subdivided by screen.
+- **View Controllers**: Subdivided by screen.
 The app uses standard Storyboards and UIKit lifecycle.
 There's no SwiftUI.
 Each of the two main VCs has a trivial ViewModel.
 Strictly not necessary, but left in for further discussion.
-- Views: Additional views required, such as table cells.
+- **Views**: Additional views required, such as table cells.
 Again, divided by screen.
-- Storyboards.
+- **Storyboards.
 There's a simple loading screen.
 Going against Apple's guidelines, this differs from the initial screen.
 This is a personal choice.
-- Model: There's a model struct for each of the two main categories of data: Articles and Markets, as well as separate common helper functions.
+- **Model**: There's a model struct for each of the two main categories of data: Articles and Markets, as well as separate common helper functions.
 These models are containers for specific types of data.
 There's no persistent database.
-- Extensions: At present only a single file containing additonal methods to enable loading indicators on UIViewControllers.
+- **Extensions**: At present only a single file containing additonal methods to enable loading indicators on UIViewControllers.
-- Misc: Other App-related files: example data for reference, Info.plist, Segue names etc., placed here to avoid cluttering the top-level.
+- **Misc**: Other App-related files: example data for reference, Info.plist, Segue names etc., placed here to avoid cluttering the top-level.

 In addition (and in addition to App- and Scene Delegates) there are a couple of top-level files that didn't need separate directories:

-- API: a singleton that makes network requests.
+- **API**: a singleton that makes network requests.
 The three functions here take a callback to allow the view controllers to handle returned data.
-- Errors: Error handling is quick and dirty.
+- **Errors**: Error handling is quick and dirty.
 There's an IGFxError enumeration that contains error cases and general text.
 Any error-specific descriptions are appended to these texts.

 ## Approach

 I started with the API and model, to ensure I could retrieve and parse the data.
 I then fleshed out the storyboard with a TabViewController and decided on appropriate icons.
 Next I looked at the Markets screen, since it was the simpler of the two.
 A Standard TableViewController was used.
 This also opens the market data web page in Safari using the supplied URL.
 I then looked at the Articles screen.
 Apple advises against using a SplitViewController at anything other than the top-level.
 In this case I think the use-case is valid and I did spend some time looking into embedding a SplitVC into the existing Tab structure.
 In the end, given the time constraints, I went with the simpler standard navigation controller-based approach.
 Pragmatism won.

 With the app functional I looked into testing.
 There's not a lot to test, so I focussed on the non-graphical aspects.
 The API was modified slightly to make the URLSession injectable.
 Code to customise a URLSession to perform in a way that allowed testing failure modes was copied liberally from the web.
 Testing could be more comprehensive but 4 hours isn't a lot of time.
 With hindsight, and perhaps a little more bravery, I would have spent less time on the features and more on testing.
 It's difficult to know the relative weighting given to each so I made a judgement call; the app is feature complete and demonstrates async testing.

 ## Observations

 The solution is required to be simple and maintainable.
 To this end there is an amount of repetition of boilerplate table view controller code.
 In a larger application, and with more time, I'd look to abstract away repeated code such as pull-to-refresh.
 Models for standard linear tables would likely be generic with functionality described via protocols.

 UI design was not a requirement and so is minimal and functional.
 Pull-to-refresh spinners have been moved below the tables z-order (a single line).
 A minimal subset of data is exposed in the UI since it's not clear from the JSON what's useful to the user, and what's intended for consumption by any further (hypohetical) additional server calls.